gbif/hp-gb32/programme.md

 *A one-day symposium organized by the European Biodiversity Partnership (Biodiversa+) and the Global Biodiversity Information Facility (GBIF), on the margins of the 29th meeting of the GBIF Governing Board (GB29)*

 *Overall objective: to explore and catalyse collaboration across multiple EU institutions, in partnership with Biodiversa+, GBIF Secretariat and nodes, to exploit fully the opportunities for scaling up and harmonising efforts to improve availability of data for  implementation of European and global biodiversity objectives.*

+*More information on the event is available [here](https://www.gbif.org/event/3HwbtLlzS7jHGYa534evEB/data-beyond-borders-collaborating-to-support-biodiversity-information-needs-in-europe-and-beyond).*

 *Please note that in order to access the CCAB meeting room, all attendees will be asked to submit information on name, nationality, etc.*